top of page

 • Feb 20

-• 3 min read
+• 4 min read

 Apartment living in India is growing fast—but so are the operational challenges that come with it.
 Amidst facility management, resident coordination, and infrastructure upkeep, one area consistently surfaces as a source of stress, conflict, and risk: apartment accounting.
+Unlike corporate or small business accounting, apartment accounting must balance financial discipline with volunteer governance, resident transparency, and regulatory compliance.
+Unfortunately, this balance is rarely easy to achieve.

 In this article, we unpack the unique difficulties in apartment accounting and highlight why associations must rethink traditional approaches to finance and governance.